tsulliva333/Runtime-Container-Security-for-Kube/README.md

 ### 3. Generate test traffic by running sample applications

-If you have not already deployed some sample applications, now is a good time to do that so that you'll be able to see application containers running and view their connections in NeuVector.
+If you have not already deployed some sample applications, now is a good time to do that so that you'll be able to see application containers running and view their connections in NeuVector. __(EDITOR NOTE: Can you provide a sample application file and instructions of how to deploy it?
+Or a link to another IBM Developer tutorial or IBM Cloud documentation that guides the reader through that process?)__

 After generating test traffic through your sample apps, log into the NeuVector console.